This information is intended for use by health professionals

 The product should be prescribed with caution to patients with sarcoidosis because of possible increased metabolism of Vitamin D to its active form.
 These patients should be monitored for serum and urinary calcium.

-CALFOVIT D3 contains the colouring agent E110 which can cause allergic-type reactions including asthma.
+This medicine contains the colouring agent E110 which can cause allergic-type reactions including asthma.
 Allergy is more common in those people who are allergic to aspirin.